A Guide to Buying Jewellery for Children

 Birthdays are a great excuse to choose something that is more unique and personal.
 Charm bracelets, lockets and birthstone jewellery are all meaningful, but a little more personal and thoughtful to the individual child.
 For boys, a simple chain or children’s gold belcher bracelet is a great option.

-The Most Appropriate Jewellery for Children
+What Are The Most Appropriate Jewellery Gifts for Children?

 - Stud earrings are great for children who have their ears pierced.
 Choose a solid gold stud earring if possible, as it’s unlikely youngsters will have an allergic reaction to the metal.